hejops/ffta-tas/progress.md

 - sold: all armor except Cuirass, all Shields, Bandage, Phoenix Down
 - buy: 3 Shortswords, 3 Gauntlets
 - i sell largest valued items (450 to 300) to minimise dialog with shopkeeper
-- notably i didn't sell cuirass. moving right from armor to accessories tab while equipping costs 3+3+6 extra frames (Bangaa affected twice), but the shopkeeper dialog is far longer than 12 frames. further optimisation may be possible.
+- in particular i didn't sell cuirass because i wanted to avoid the dialog, but it bit me in the ass later because it always gets in the way during equipping.

 - equipped Shortsword + Gauntlets
-- paid for herb picking
-- 140 Gil left

-- not sure what's the best way to move cursor
-- currently testing enemy stats generated on different frames
-- stat manipulation is too tedious for me right now

 # 1. Herb Picking